HIPAA Compliant Records Storage and Destruction

 - Third party disposal through a vendor, such as Armstrong Archives

-These methods ensure records will not be exposed to unauthorized eyes, or recoverable once destroyed.
+There are few laws and specifics about shredding medical records, the keys to remember are these methods ensure records will not be exposed to unauthorized eyes, or recoverable once destroyed.

 When to Dispose of Records